CanevottiAlessia/miR-RF/README.md

    ```bash
    conda activate miR_RF
    ```
-   This step ensures that the appropriate environment, complete with all the necessary channels and packages required to run the miRF application, is activated.
+   This step ensures that the appropriate environment, complete with all the necessary channels and packages required to run the miR-RF application, is activated.
 The miR_configuration_file.yml contains a specific set of channel configurations and package installations essential for the execution of the application.
-   By following these steps, you will have the correct environment with pre-configured channels and packages, ready to utilize the miRF application efficiently.
+   By following these steps, you will have the correct environment with pre-configured channels and packages, ready to utilize the miR-RF application efficiently.

 3. Setting up the directory: